jspaetzel/meh.dev/_posts/2021-03-11-php-static-analysis-tools.markdown

 The PHP community has a diverse ecosystem of static analysis tools which can make it somewhat difficult to decide which tools to use.
 Hopefully this post helps you decide which of these tools you'll use.

 This post separates these tools into one of two types depending on their purpose.
 The first section is static analysis for the purpose of identifying bugs.
-The later section is for maintenance of code style.
+The later section is for maintenance of code style/formatting.

 # Static Code Analysis Tools
 * [PHPStan](https://github.com/phpstan/phpstan) is the most commonly used tool and also one of the youngest.
 It has been rapidly adopted since it's release in 2016.
 It'll discover bugs in your code without running the code.